WetHat/MarkdownToHtml/Documentation/Convert-MarkdownToHTMLFragment.md

 HTML fragment object with following properties:
-* `RelativePath`: A string representing the relative path to the Markdown file with respect to a base directory.
-This property is required when using the PowerShell function [`Publish-StaticHtmlSite`](Publish-StaticHtmlSite.md) to generate a static HTML site from the Markdown files.
+* `RelativePath`: A string representing the relative path to the Markdown file with respect to a base (static site) directory.
+This property is mandatory when using the PowerShell function [`Publish-StaticHtmlSite`](Publish-StaticHtmlSite.md) to generate a static HTML site from Markdown files.
   This propery is automatically set when
   * using the PowerShell function [`Find-MarkdownFiles`](Find-MarkdownFiles.md)
-  * the `-Markdown` is of type `[System.IO.FileInfo]`.
+  * the `-Markdown` parameter is of type `[System.IO.FileInfo]`.
-* `Title`: Uses the first heading in the Markdown content to infer a page title.
+* `Title`: The first heading in the Markdown content.
 This property may be absent if no heading was found
-* `HtmlFragment`: The HTML fragment string generated from the Markdown Text.
+* `HtmlFragment`: The HTML fragment string generated from the Markdown text.

 </blockquote>